Next Day Delivery on 1000s of products

 What size sockets do I need for an impact wrench?

-Socket size depends on what fastener is being loosened and it should match the bolt diameter and type, so a 17mm impact socket would match a 17mm fastener.
+Socket size depends on the fastener being used and it should match the bolt diameter and type, so a 17mm impact socket would match a 17mm fastener.

-The drive size of the socket should always match up to the the drive size of the impact wrench, so a 1/2" imapct socket would fit on the anvil of a 1/2" impact wrench.
+The drive size of the socket should always match the drive size of the impact wrench, so a 1/2" impact socket would fit on the anvil of a 1/2" impact wrench.

-If we take the above two meaurements of 17mm x 1/2" impact socket, it means that the socket fits on 17mm fasteners and attaches to a 1/2" impact wrench.
+If we take the above two measurements of 17mm x 1/2" impact socket, it means that the socket fits on 17mm fasteners and attaches to a 1/2" impact wrench.

 What does torque rating mean?